A technical debt compendium¶

 Major breach case studies¶

-Case Study: Inadequate Configuration & Change Control, Cloud Security Alliance, 2025.
-Football Australia 2024 breach resulted from developers misconfiguring AWS S3 buckets.
-Misconfigured AWS S3 buckets are leading cause of cloud data leaks.
-Publicly available IoT search tools like Shodan, Binary Edge, and Grayhat Warfare make it relatively easy to find unprotected data repositories.
-In 2023, researchers estimated average cost of data breach notifications was 370,000 dollars USD.
+Case Study: Inadequate Configuration and Change Control, Cloud Security Alliance, June 2025.
+The 2024 Football Australia breach resulted from developers misconfiguring AWS S3 buckets.
+Misconfigured S3 buckets are a leading cause of cloud data leaks.
+Publicly available IoT search tools such as Shodan, BinaryEdge, and Grayhat Warfare make it relatively straightforward to find unprotected data repositories, which means the question is not whether someone will look but when.

 Software supply chain: dependency hell and cascading failures¶